NoushinN/codevscovid19/README.md

 Please make a pull request or file an issue in this repo for suggestions and/or advice.

 #### Acknowledgements
-Thank you to the talented and inspiring team members who participated in the CodevsCovid19 Zürich Hackathon (Supply and Demand Team). __Team members__: Runzhi Yang, Emilien Davaud, Bettsina Walkinson, Dorothee Brumann, Judith Vornberger, Adriatik Dushica, Tim Fuhrmann, Nikhil Mahendran, and Michael Lew.
+Thank you to the talented and inspiring team members who participated in the CodevsCovid19 Zürich Hackathon (Supply and Demand Team). __Team members__: Noushin Nabavi, Runzhi Yang, Emilien Davaud, Bettsina Walkinson, Dorothee Brumann, Judith Vornberger, Adriatik Dushica, Tim Fuhrmann, Nikhil Mahendran, and Michael Lew.